jamesshore/quixote/docs/Frame.md

 Stability: 2 - Unstable
 ```

-Retrieve an element matching `selector`.
+Retrieve an element matching a selector.
 Throws an exception unless exactly one matching element is found.
+If you don't want the possibility of an exception, use `frame.getAll()` instead.

 `element = frame.get(selector, nickname)`